 Can I advertise the same property for sale and to let?

 Yes, there are two ways of doing this.

 - You can have just one advert and have the same advert listed in both ‘for sale’ & ‘for rent’; however you will only be able to attribute one status (the label that appears on the ad) to it (either ‘for sale’ or ‘for rent’) and you can only put either the sale or rental price in the price section.
-Choose either Standard Ad or Premium Ad, depending on how many photos you want to include; both packages are available with a 6 or 12 month option.
+Choose either Standard Ad or Premium Ad, depending on how many photos you want to include.

-- To take full advantage of advertising the same property for both sale & rent, then choose the package ‘Dual Ad – one property, sale & rent 6 months (12 images) £70‘ this will give you 2 listings, so you can submit 2 adverts, one specifically for rent and one for sale, with the relevant prices – purchase price or per calendar month price.
+- To take full advantage of advertising the same property for both sale & rent, you can submit 2 adverts, one specifically for rent and one for sale, with the relevant prices – purchase price or per calendar month (pcm) price.

 NB: Please make sure that, if using the same images for the property for the sale ad & the for rent ad, you upload them each time, rather than select existing images from media gallery.

 If you click on the + icon, you can compare up to 4 properties from the list.
 Once you’ve selected the properties you wish to compare, scroll up to the top of the list and you will see thumbnails of the properties you’ve selected and the Compare button.
 Clicking on the Compare button will produce a full page comparing the size, acreage, number of beds, baths, amenities & features of the selected properties.

 How can I promote my property advert myself?